waynevanson/data-entry-obsidian-plugin/README.md

 This is a passion project used to fit my use case, but generalised enough that it could fit yours too.
 Show you <3 by [supporting this work](https://github.com/sponsors/waynevanson).

+CUrrently haven' had a releasedue to big refactor.

 ## Summary

 - Create your datasource (frontmatter metadata within a file)